hdShang/arxiv-daily/docs/cs-CV/2025-10-20/papers/251018101v1-from-volume-rendering-to-3d-gaussian-splatting-theory-and-applicatio.md

 ---
 layout: default
-title: From Volume Rendering to 3D Gaussian Splatting: Theory and Applications
+title: "From Volume Rendering to 3D Gaussian Splatting: Theory and Applications"
 ---

 # From Volume Rendering to 3D Gaussian Splatting: Theory and Applications